St Marys Comber

 - View as map

-St Mary’s Church stands on the site of a Cistercian Abbey built in 1199.
+St Mary’s Parish Church stands on the site of a Cistercian Abbey built in 1199.

-St Mary’s Church stands on the site of a Cistercian Abbey built in 1199.
+St Mary’s Parish Church can be found in a quiet corner of the town square and stands on the site of a Cistercian Abbey built in 1199.
 It was of similar size and architecture to the one in Greyabbey and survived until 1543 when it was closed by order of Henry VIII.
 The present church dates from 1840.
+The North Transept was added in 1912 and the South Transept added in 2008.

 Study the right-hand pillar of the entrance gates which bears an interesting inscription.
 The names of Thomas Andrews and James Lemont, eighteenth century churchwardens, are legibly engraved into the upper stone.